fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-compute-lab.md

 Consult the man-pages for more details about top, about the Header Block and the Process Table.
 Run your own research about the output and how to interpret it.
 </aside>

 ### htop

-This tool is another interactive real-time process monitoring application.
+This tool is another interactive real-time process monitoring application for Linux.
 It has numerous nice user-friendly features which are not availble under the **top** command.

 Unfortunately, the program is not installed by default.
 Run the following command to install **htop** with the privileges of the root account:
 ```